drunomics/swiper-gallery-demo/README.md

 provided at https://github.com/drupal-composer/drupal-project and https://www.drupal.org/node/2471553.

+All photos in the examples are from https://www.pexels.com and licensed under the Creative Commons Zero (CC0) license.

 ## Project setup with docker

 Install phapp as described below (Command line tools > Phapp).